jinxwoo13/Jin-Woo-Hunter/README.md

-# Jin Woo Hunter - Universal CMS & Framework Credentials and Keys Hunter (Complete User Guide)
+# Jin Woo Hunter - Universal CMS & Framework Credentials and Keys Hunter
 ## What Is This Tool?

 **Jin Woo Hunter** is an automated credential scanner that finds exposed sensitive information on websites.
 It checks for: